 Providing security in 4G systems: unveiling the challenges

 new security architectures for 4G networks such as Hokey and Y-Comm.
 Since designing an efficient security module requires a clear identification of potential threats, this paper attempts to outline the security challenges in 4G networks.
 A good way to achieve this is by investigating the possibility of extending current security mechanisms to 4G networks.
 Therefore, this paper uses the X.805 standard to investigate the possibility of implementing the 3G’s Authentication and Key Agreement (AKA) protocol in a 4G communication framework such as YComm.

 |Item Type:||Book Section|

 |Additional Information:||Sixth Advanced International Conference on Telecommunications, AICT 2010 held in Barcelona in May 2010.|

-|Deposited On:||16 Sep 2010 14:10|
+|Date Deposited:||16 Sep 2010 14:10|